allegroai/clearml-docs/docs/guides/reporting/hyper_parameters.md

 ## TensorFlow Definitions

-**ClearML** automatically logs TensorFlow Definitions, whether they are defined before or after the Task is initialized.
+ClearM automatically logs TensorFlow Definitions, whether they are defined before or after the Task is initialized.

 ```python
 flags.DEFINE_string('echo', None, 'Text to echo.')